 Letta began working at accessABILITY in March of 2016.
-Her role as Administrative Director has many functions that help keep accessABILITY running smoothly.
+She has had many roles throughout her service.
+Her current role as Operations Director has many functions that help keep accessABILITY running smoothly.
+Letta serves a member of the Leadership Team.
 She is a true team player that helps whenever or wherever she is needed.
-Letta has her Bachelor’s of Science in Psychology with a minor in English from Martin University.
+Letta graduated with her Bachelor’s of Science in Psychology with a minor in English from Martin University in 2014.
 Letta has been a licensed CNA/HHA since 2007.
 Outside of work, Letta enjoys spending time with her loved ones.
 She is the mother of a wonderful daughter named Ashley.
 Her hobbies are reading, writing, and bowling.

 Carolina was born in Caracas, Venezuela in northern South America.
 She received her high school diploma with mention of Sciences and Humanities in 1980.
 She studied at the Institute for Professional Teaching Improvement and earn The Child Development Associate Credential (CDA) in 1986.
 She completed her undergraduate studies in her Country at University Institute of Industrial Technology “Rodolfo Loero Arismendi” and received an Associate Degree in Computer Science in 1991.
 In November 2000, she moved to the United States for opposing the previous Venezuelan government because it put her life at risk.
-Since then she has been working as a teacher and the last 8 years she has been working at accessABILITY Center for Independent Living, Inc. as Hispanic / Latino Outreach Specialist.
+She is accessABILITY’s longest serving Advocate.

 Independent Living Advocate